Elizabeth-Warren/serverless-routing/README.md

 ## API Reference

+**framework(options)**

+When constructing a new application you can pass in options to override the default router configuration.

+`options.basePath`: The path prefix which prepends all API routes in this service (_not the API Gateway stage name_).
+Defaults to `/api`.

 **app.{get|put|post|delete}('/*', callback)**

 Create an endpoint for the given endpoint and path.
 Paths can include custom parameters, eg: `app.get('/user/:id', ...)`.